Deltara3/joycontrol/README.md

 # joycontrol
 Emulate Nintendo Switch Controllers over Bluetooth.

-Wireless controllers must be connected to the computer via a cable, as the script poses your computer as a controller.

 Tested on Ubuntu 20.10, Ubuntu 19.10, and with Raspberry Pi 3B+ and 4B Raspbian GNU/Linux 10 (buster)

 ## Features